my-language-skills/simple-metadata/Readme.txt

 This plugin provides the ability to set different types of schema types in one click (for Blogs and WebSites.

+> By default:
+>
+> a page is a WebPage type
+> a Post is a BlogPosting type

 == Front-page related content =

 * Types